Welcome to today's edition of the Rush 24-7 podcast.

 Well, I know, and that's another obfuscation.

-Uh you're you're absolutely right.
+You're absolutely right.

 Just because somebody can't come up with an answer.

-It's it's the whole thing is is outrageous and ridiculous.
+The whole thing is outrageous and ridiculous.

-This is not something that the majority of the American people run around thinking about, that the president's going to assassinate American citizens or the president spying on them, or it is a fear that is totally occupying the minds of the American people on the left, the fringe.
+This is not something that the majority of the American people run around thinking about, that the president's going to assassinate American citizens or the president's spying on them.

-Um, but I I just think is this is despicable.
+But I just think this is despicable.

-I mean, I have got the I've got the story that two stories have been written about this since the press conference, and none of them mentioned the word assassin.
+The two stories have been written about this since the press conference, and none of them mentioned the word assassin.

-These documents discuss Bin Laden and weapons of mass destruction.
+These documents discuss bin Laden and weapons of mass destruction.

 ABC has the story.